Pan Am Flight 103: Disintegration of aircraft

-The explosion punched a 50 cm (20 in) hole on the left side of the fuselage.
-Investigators from the US Federal Aviation Administration (FAA) concluded that no emergency procedures had been started in the cockpit.
+The explosion tore a 50 cm (20 in) hole in the left side of the fuselage, causing the upper deck walls and roof to rip away from the plane within the first few seconds post-explosion.
+Investigators from the US Federal Aviation Administration (FAA) concluded no emergency procedures had been started in the cockpit.
 The CVR, located in the tail section of the aircraft, was found in a field by police searchers within 24 hours.
 No distress call was recorded; a 180-millisecond hissing noise could be heard as the explosion destroyed the aircraft's communications center.
-The explosion in the aircraft hold was magnified by the uncontrolled decompression of the fuselage – a large difference in pressure between the aircraft's interior and exterior.
-The aircraft's elevator- and rudder-control cables had been disrupted and the fuselage pitched downwards and to the left.
+The explosion in the aircraft hold was magnified by the uncontrolled decompression of the fuselage.
+The aircraft's elevator- and rudder-control cables were disrupted and the fuselage pitched downwards and to the left.

 Investigators from the Air Accidents Investigation Branch of the British Department for Transport concluded that the nose of the aircraft was blown off and separated from the main fuselage within three seconds of the explosion.
 The nose cone was briefly held on by a band of metal, but facing aft, like the lid of a can.
 It then sheared off, up, and backwards to starboard, striking off the number-three engine and landing some distance outside the town, on a hill in Tundergarth.